Sentdex/cellvolution/README.md

 # cellvolution

-Evolutionary simulation of competing cell races (colored cells) on a grid of resouces (visualized black to white).
+Evolutionary simulation of competing cell races (colored cells) on a grid of resources (visualized black to white).

 Cells move, consume resources, replicate, and evolve.
 Visualized in real-time.